 IMPACT A-1 Replacement activities would cause emissions from transport and construction equipment (Class II) MITIGATION MEASURE A-1a: Develop and implement a trip reduction plan.
 PG&E shall develop and implement a Trip Reduction Plan in cooperation with the SLOAPCD and CPUC to provide emission and congestion benefits for the duration of the steam generator replacement project.
-The goal of the plan shall be to achieve an average project-worker vehicle occupancy of 2.0 and a project-worker vanpool ridership of 10 percent.
+The goal of the plan shall be to achieve an average project-worker vehicle occupancy trip reduction of 50 percent as established by Mitigation Measure T-3aof 2.0 and a project worker vanpool ridership of 10 percent.
 The plan shall be approved by the SLOAPCD and CPUC at least 60 days before commencement of transport or construction activities.
-Location All work areas Monitoring / Reporting Action Provide Trip Reduction Plan approved by SLOAPCD to CPUC before commencing transport or construction activities Effectiveness Criteria Evidence of plan success by periodic observation of vehicle occupancy and vanpool ridership Responsible Agency CPUC, SLOAPCD Timing During all steam generator replacement activities MITIGATION MEASURE A-1b: Develop and implement a diesel combustion emission control plan.
+Location All work areas Monitoring / Reporting Action Provide Construction Activity Management Plan (CAMP) including a Trip Reduction Plan approved by SLOAPCD to CPUC before commencing transport or construction activities Effectiveness Criteria Evidence of plan success by periodic observation of vehicle counts eccupancy and vanpool ridership Responsible Agency CPUC, SLOAPCD Timing During all steam generator replacement activities MITIGATION MEASURE A-1b: Develop and implement a diesel combustion emission control plan.
 PG&E shall develop and implement a Diesel Combustion Emission Control Plan to implement the SLOAPCD recommendation of Best Available Control Technology for construction equipment (CBACT).
-The plan shall specify use of diesel combustion emission control measures consistent with recommendations identified in the most-recent SLOAPCD CEQA Air Quality Handbook, such as, but not limited to diesel oxidation catalysts, catalyzed diesel particulate filters, or other District approved emission reduction retrofit devices.
+The plan shall specify use of diesel combustion emission control measures consistent with recommendations identified in the most-recent SLOAPCD CEQA Air Quality Handbook, such as, but not limited to idling limitations, diesel oxidation catalysts, catalyzed diesel particulate filters, or other District approved emission reduction retrofit devices.
 The plan and CBACT approach shall be developed in cooperation with SLOAPCD and CPUC staff before commencing transport or construction activities.
-The complete plan shall be submitted to the CPUC at least 60 days prior to transport activities.
-Location All work areas Monitoring / Reporting Action Provide Diesel Combustion Emission Control Plan approved by SLOAPCD to CPUC before commencing transport or construction activities Effectiveness Criteria Evidence of plan success by periodic inspection of diesel equipment Responsible Agency CPUC, SLOAPCD Timing During all steam generator replacement activities MITIGATION MEASURE A-1c: Offset tugboat NOx emissions with an offsite mitigation program.
-PG&E shall develop and implement or fund an offsite mitigation program that would provide approximately 1.5 tons of NOx reductions from existing sources in the Avila Beach and Port San Luis communities.
-PG&E shall accomplish this either by developing and implementing a program of reductions (e.g., installing diesel engine or marine vessel emission control systems) or by providing mitigation funding to the SLOAPCD for emission-reducing projects identified by the SLOAPCD (e.g., through the Carl Moyer Program).
+The complete plan shall be submitted to the CPUC at least 60 days prior to transport or construction activities.
+Location All work areas Monitoring / Reporting Action Provide Construction Activity Management Plan (CAMP) including a Diesel Combustion Emission Control Plan approved by SLOAPCD to CPUC before commencing transport or construction activities Effectiveness Criteria Evidence of plan success by periodic inspection of diesel equipment Responsible Agency CPUC, SLOAPCD Timing During all steam generator replacement activities MITIGATION MEASURE A-1c: Offset tugboat NOx emissions with an offsite mitigation program.
+PG&E shall develop and implement or fund an offsite mitigation program that would-provides approximately-1.544 tons of NOx reductions from existing sources in the Avila Beach and Port San Luis communities.
+PG&E shall initiate this program such that the emission reduction project(s) is in place prior to commencing the RSG transport activities.
+PG&E shall accomplish this either by developing and implementing a program of reductions (e.g., installing diesel engine or marine vessel emission control systems) or by providing mitigation funding and a 15 percent administration fee to the SLOAPCD for emission-reducing projects identified by the SLOAPCD (e.g., through the Carl Moyer Program).
 If PG&E elects to implement its own emission reductions, then the approach shall be developed in cooperation with SLOAPCD and CPUC staff.
-Location Avila Beach and Port San Luis Monitoring / Reporting Action Provide offsite mitigation program approved by SLOAPCD to CPUC and implement before commencing offloading or transport activities Effectiveness Criteria Written description of mitigation program and record of program funding Responsible Agency CPUC, SLOAPCD
+Location Avila Beach and Port San Luis Monitoring / Reporting Action Provide Construction Activity Management Plan (CAMP) including an offsite mitigation program approved by SLOAPCD to CPUC and implement before commencing offloading or transport activities Effectiveness Criteria Written description of mitigation program and record of program funding Responsible Agency CPUC, SLOAPCD Timing Prior to and during replacement steam generator transport activities